Center for Science Learning

 Volunteer Program Assistant

-Education: Jennifer received her B.S. from the University of Illinois at Urbana-Champaign in Business Administration with an emphasis on Organizational Behavior.
+Education: Katherine received her bachelor’s degree from the University of Wisconsin-Madison in English, with an emphasis on Language and Linguistics.

 School tours, school outreach, teacher programs, curriculum resources, homeschool programs, docent program, adult tours, discovery carts